SebastianMC/obsidian-custom-sort/README.md

-# Simplified README.md to highlight the basic scenarios and most commonly used features
+# Simplified README.md

+> This is a simple version of README which highlights the basic scenarios and most commonly used features
+>
 > The [long and detailed README.md is here](./advanced-README.md)

 ## Freely arrange notes and folders in File Explorer (https://obsidian.md plugin)